Scyks/Excellence/README.md

 			return new MyDataSource();
 		}

-		// use this object as data delgate return $this;
+		// use this object as data delegate return $this;
 	}